reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

   /path/to/qemu/60D/ROM1.BIN
   /path/to/qemu/5D3/patches.gdb

-Note: you may also store ``debugmsg.gdb`` and ``patches.gdb`` under the firmware version subdirectory if you prefer, but other QEMU-related scripts won't pick them up.
+You may also store ``debugmsg.gdb`` and ``patches.gdb`` under the firmware version subdirectory if you prefer, but other QEMU-related scripts won't pick them up.

 Creating custom SD/CF card images
 `````````````````````````````````